Magnesium and its effects on stress

 The different forms of magnesium

-Among the most common forms, we find:
+Among the most common forms are:

-Magnesium citrate : it is well absorbed by the body and has a mild laxative effect.
+Magnesium citrate: it is well absorbed by the body and has a mild laxative effect.

-Magnesium glycerophosphate : it is also well absorbed and has a gentler effect on the digestive system.
+Magnesium glycerophosphate: it is also well absorbed and has a gentler effect on the digestive system.

-Magnesium chloride : it is often used as a laxative or to relieve muscle cramps.
+Magnesium chloride: it is often used as a laxative or to relieve muscle cramps.

 What are the health benefits of magnesium?